dot-1q/advent_of_code_golang/README.md

-# advent_of_code_golang
+# Advent of code in Go
-The various Advent of Code challanges solved in goland.
+The various Advent of Code challanges solved in golang.
 I need to learn the language.